ooke/lesskey/README.md

 [RFC2289](https://tools.ietf.org/html/rfc2289).
 This password manager is made with following goals in mind:

+1. Password need to be memorable, secure and easy to type on any keyboard.

+   The passwords which are generated with PasS/KEY can be momoized and used without the generator.
+Generate the passwords only if you forgot a password, it reduces the number of times you enter your master password dramatically.

 1. It should work every where.

    In fact you even do not require this particular tool, but can use any tool which is capable of generating S/Key SHA-1 passwords.
-So you have the garantee that you can generate the password also without access to something or if this tool will be lost.
-For most UNIX systems exists command `skey -t sha` which also can regenerate your passwords, which you have generated with PaaS/KEY.
+So you have the garantee, that you can generate the password also without access to this particular tool.
+For most UNIX systems you can install the `skey` or equivalent command, which also generate exactly the same passwords.

-1. You should be able to use it in a safe way even if the whole time somoby look on your screen.
+1. You should be able to use it in a safe way even if the whole time you generate a password sombody look on your screen.

+   With PasS/KEY you can generate your passwords securely, also if somobody look on your screen and you are on a foreign PC. (do not generate passwords on devices that you do not trust!)

 1. It should work offline and should never send anything through network.

+   Files from this repository and a browser are enought to use this tool, you do not need to install something.
+It is also usable on any smart phone or similar devices, also without permanent connection to the internet.

-1. It should not store anything anywhere.
+1. It should not store anything anywhere and should be also usable on foreign systems.

 Live Demo: https://ooke.github.io/sk/